 Historical Figure Costumes

 While you might think that these are appropriate Halloween costumes for history majors, you don't need to let them have all the fun!
 Historical costumes are a great way to remind us about how far we've come.
+Events like Black History Month and Women's History Month are wonderful learning opportunities for your kids, and a Black history costume or Women's history costume can be a fun addition to a class presentation!
 You can use these costumes from history in reenactments, school presentations or at your next Halloween party.
 If you like to learn new things, you can even go beyond simply wearing your costume and learn about the person behind it—it could be a great conversation starter!

 We hope you enjoyed looking through these historical costumes.
 (And maybe you have some new historical costume ideas!)
 Do you have a favorite period in history?
-Do you enjoy learning on your own time?
 Are there any historical figures that you'd like to see as a costume?
 Feel free to let us know in the comments.
 The road to modernity wasn't always smooth, but the lives and achievements of the people before us should not be forgotten.